SIU, OPP investigating shooting that sent Niagara officer to hospital

-PELHAM, Ont. — Two separate investigations are underway into an altercation between two Niagara regional police officers that sent one to hospital in critical condition.
+PELHAM, Ont. — Two separate investigations are underway into “an altercation” between two Niagara regional police officers that sent one of them to hospital with a gunshot wound.

-Provincial police and Ontario’s police watchdog are investigating the incident Thursday at a rural intersection in Pelham, Ont., about 20 kilometres west of Niagara Falls.
+Ontario’s police watchdog and the provincial police are investigating the Thursday afternoon incident in Pelham, Ont., about 20 kilometres west of Niagara Falls.

-The Special Investigations Unit says the two officers were investigating a prior collision when they became involved in an “altercation” around noon on Thursday.
+The Special Investigations Unit said the two officers were investigating a prior collision when they became involved in an “altercation.”

-Spokeswoman Monica Hudon told reporters Thursday evening that a firearm was discharged and one officer was hit.
+Spokeswoman Monica Hudon told reporters Thursday evening that a firearm was discharged and an officer was hit.

-The victim — a 44-year-old man with 28 years of experience on the force — was taken to a local hospital, then airlifted to a facility in Hamilton in critical condition.
+The injured officer — a 52-year-old man with 28 years of experience on the force — was taken to a local hospital, then airlifted to a facility in Hamilton in critical condition.

 Niagara police later said in a statement that his condition had been upgraded to stable.

-Note: Note to readers: This is a corrected story.
-A previous version carried an incorrect age for the injured officer.